shuyugan/shuyugan.github.io/_pages/about.md

 - For sports, I have been a member of [Kuafu Long Distance Alliance](https://www.zju.edu.cn/2022/0707/c69364a2602122/page.htm) in ZJU for three years and I love middle and long-distance running!
 I have participated in 1500m race and Half Marathon at Zhejiang University.

-- I also love playing badminton(Even if I am an ameteur, I still have a lot of fun playing it)!
+- I also love playing badminton(Even if I am an ameteur).